What shareholders can do to beat the market with Clear Secure Inc. (YOU) stock - The Dwinnex

 Earnings Estimates

-As of right now, 3 analysts gave their recommendation on the stock of the company.
+There are 3 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of -$0.04 for the current quarter, with a high estimate of -$0.03 and a low estimate of -$0.06, while EPS last year was -$0.03.
 The consensus estimate for the next quarter is -$0.04, with high estimates of -$0.04 and low estimates of -$0.05.

 Analysts are recommending an EPS of between -$0.15 and -$0.19 for the fiscal current year, implying an average EPS of -$0.17.
 EPS for the following year is $0.03, with 2 analysts recommending between $0.17 and -$0.1.